 Hazzan Shamash has unique and original ways of finding the voice in each of us.
-By incorporating Middle Eastern hand percussion instruments, guitar and sign language in the classroom, our hallowed prayers come alive to help us better communicate with our Creator.
+By incorporating Middle Eastern hand percussion instruments, guitar, and sign language in the classroom, our hallowed prayers come alive to help us better communicate with our Creator.
 Nothing brings him more joy than helping a couple create a meaningful wedding ceremony, being part of the growth of a B’nai Mitzvah student, or bringing comfort to a congregant in the hospital with the Jewish expression of song.

 Rav Hazzan Shamash leads our Jewish community with innovation while encouraging the understanding of traditional texts and prayer modes.
 It is apparent that he strives to pray and serve us with both kavod and kavanah: honor, respect and intent.
-He inspires us with deep Torah insights, beautiful music, and has quickly become an integral part of our lives.
+He inspires us with deep Torah insights and beautiful music, and has quickly become an integral part of our lives.

-Shamash holds Bachelor and Masters Degrees in music from the University of Maryland and the University of Miami respectively, where he was awarded full scholarships.
+Shamash holds Bachelor and Masters Degrees in music from the University of Maryland and the University of Miami, respectively, where he was awarded full scholarships.
 He bears a certificate of Hazzan-Minister with the Cantors Assembly.
-As a lifelong learner Rabbi Shamash pursued rabbinic learning through chevruta, courses at the Jewish Theological Seminary and years of study at the Academy for Jewish Religion receiving a Masters of Arts in Jewish Studies and Rabbinic Ordination/Semikhah.
+As a lifelong learner, Rabbi Shamash pursued rabbinic learning through chevruta, courses at the Jewish Theological Seminary, and years of study at the Academy for Jewish Religion, receiving a Masters of Arts in Jewish Studies and Rabbinic Ordination/Semikhah.

 Artist-in-Residence “Pop Art” Rabbi Yitzchok engaged our students in creating original works of art during religious school.